Ryker Evans: Professional

 On April 22, 2022, Evans signed a three-year, entry-level contract with the Seattle Kraken.
-In May 2022, he signed an amateur tryout contract (ATO) with the Charlotte Checkers, the Kraken's American Hockey League (AHL) affiliate.
-He would then help the Checkers in the Calder Cup playoffs.
+In May 2022, he signed an amateur tryout offer with the Charlotte Checkers, the Kraken's American Hockey League (AHL) affiliate.
+He then helped the Checkers in the Calder Cup playoffs.

-After attending the Kraken's 2022 training camp, Evans was reassigned to play with the Kraken's new AHL affiliate, the Coachella Valley Firebirds.
-Evans helped the Firebirds off to a successful start, leading the league amongst rookie defenseman in points in earning a selection to the AHL All-Star Game.
-Evans played with the Firebirds during the 2023 Calder Cup playoffs, making it to the Calder Cup Final, losing in game seven to the Hershey Bears, managing 26 points in 26 games.
+After attending the Kraken's 2022 training camp, Evans was reassigned to play with the team's new AHL affiliate, the Coachella Valley Firebirds.
+Evans helped the Firebirds off to a successful start, leading the league amongst rookie defenseman in points in earning a selection to the AHL All-Star Classic.
+Evans played with the Firebirds during the 2023 Calder Cup playoffs, making it to the Calder Cup Final, losing in game seven to the Hershey Bears, while managing 26 points in 26 games.

-Evans made his NHL debut with the Kraken on December 7, 2023, in a 2–1 loss against the New Jersey Devils, where he was placed on a line with Brian Dumoulin.
-He recorded his first NHL point (an assist) on December 12, in a 4–0 win against the Florida Panthers.
+Evans made his NHL debut with the Kraken on December 7, 2023, in a 2–1 loss to the New Jersey Devils, where he was placed on a line with Brian Dumoulin.
+He recorded his first NHL point, an assist, on December 12, in a 4–0 win against the Florida Panthers.
 Evans scored his first NHL goal on March 22, 2024, in a 2–1 overtime loss to the Arizona Coyotes.
-He signed a two-year contract extension on August 11, 2025, with a $2.05 million average annual value.
+He signed a two-year contract extension with the Kraken on August 11, 2025, with a $2.05 million average annual value.